 The International Wolf Center suggests that wolves are afraid of humans because of two factors:

-- The fact that humans stand upright, different from other wolf predators.
+• The fact that humans stand upright is different from other wolf predators.

 German Shepherds are omnivores.
-Because of domestication and the resulting adaptation, these canines, like other dogs, can process a variety of food types.
-You can read more about their diet here, Best Diet for German Shepherds.
+Because of domestication and the resulting adaptation, these canines, like other dogs, can process various food types.

-Wolves are carnivores, mostly relying on raw meat for survival, although they may eat plant food once in a while.
-Unlike wolves, the German Shepherd’s stomach poorly processes raw meat and food.
+Wolves are carnivores, mostly relying on raw meat for survival, although they may eat plant food occasionally.
+Unlike wolves, the German Shepherd’s stomach processes raw meat and food poorly.

 A common question when comparing the wolf to the German Shepherd is, who is the strongest?